xuanyu233/CS543-F18-HW-Reflection/CS543_HW2_Reflection.md

 - Refactor the shader loader program to make it support more shaders: currently InitShaders only support vertex shader and fragment shader, we have to refactor it to make it support more shaders.

-[This course lides](https://web.cs.wpi.edu/~emmanuel/courses/cs543/f18/slides/lecture03b.pdf)provides a lot of information on refactoring the shader.
+[This course lides](https://web.cs.wpi.edu/~emmanuel/courses/cs543/f18/slides/lecture03b.pdf) provides a lot of information on refactoring the shader.

 - Geometry Shader:
 Hmmmm, I find [this tutorial](https://learnopengl.com/Advanced-OpenGL/Geometry-Shader) to be the best OpenGL tutorial in the web.